icml2025memfm/icml2025memfm.github.io/README.md

-# neurips2023-bugs.github.io
+# icml2025digbugs.github.io
-NeurIPS 2023 Backdoors in Deep Learning Workshop
+ICML 2025 Workshop DIG-BUGS: Data in Generative Models (The Bad, the Ugly, and the Greats)